Topological symmetries of simply-connected four-manifolds and actions of automorphism groups of free groups: Finite group actions on 4-manifolds

 \section{Finite group actions on 4-manifolds}

+In this section, we will prove Theorem \ref{main}.
+We will follow the strategy of McCooey \cite{mc}.
+However, there are several places where McCooey's argument does not directly generalize.
+When the group action of $G$ on $M$ is locally linear, the group $G$ acts linearly on the `tangent space' $T_{p}M$ for any fixed point $p\in \mathrm{Fix}(G).$ This fact is used repeatedly in the proof of Proposition 4, the applications of Lemma 10 to restrict the types of fixed points, the local representation on page 845 of \cite{mc} and so on.
+Without the local linearity, the singular set of the group action could be very complicated.

-In this section, we will prove that any non-abelian finite group cannot act effectively, homologically trivially on a simply connected closed 4-manifold when the second Betti number is bigger than $2$.
-First let us recall the knowledge of minimal non-abelian finite groups.
+We will prove that no non-abelian finite group can act effectively, homologically trivially on a simply connected closed 4-manifold when the second Betti number is bigger than $2$.
+The proof is by contradiction.
+Suppose that there is such an action.
+There would be an action of a minimal non-abelian group $D$ (i.e. any proper subgroup of $D$ is abelian).
+Let $ \Sigma $ be the singular set.
+We will prove that this is impossible by computing the cohomology groups $H^{\ast }(M_{D})$ and $H^{\ast }(\Sigma _{D}),$ which are isomorphic by Lemma \ref{bred} in high dimensions.

+First, let us recall the knowledge of minimal non-abelian finite groups.
 A non-abelian finite group is minimal if any proper subgroup is abelian.
-The minimal non-abelian finite groups are classified as following according to the rank of their elementary abelian subgroups ($p,q$ are prime numbers, cf. \cite{re,ya,mc}) :
+The minimal non-abelian finite groups are classified as follows according to the rank of their elementary abelian subgroups ($p,q$ are prime numbers, cf. \cite{re,ya}, Section 4 of \cite{mc}):